texas

 Oversight & Conduct

-The secretary of state oversees the audit, while the audit is conducted by the general custodian of election records.
+The secretary of state oversees the audit, while the audit is conducted by the general custodian of election records (generally, the county elections official).
 Depending on the type of election, the precincts for audit are selected by the custodian or the secretary of state.

 Ballot Protection